Robert Picardo: Career

-In 1977, Picardo made his Broadway debut.
-He appeared in Gemini (1977) and Tribute (1978).
+In 1977, Picardo made his Broadway debut, appearing in Gemini (1977) and Tribute (1978).

+On television, Picardo appeared on Kojak in a 1977 episode and Taxi in a 1979 episode.
+He made his feature-film debut as Eddie Quist, the serial killer werewolf in the Joe Dante film The Howling (1981).
+He also had a recurring role in the sitcom Alice and played a doctor on an episode of The Golden Girls.

+He played a number of roles in Dante's family science fiction film Explorers (1985), and later appeared in Dante's Innerspace (1987), The 'Burbs (1989), Gremlins 2: The New Batch (1990), Matinee (1993), Small Soldiers (1998), and Looney Tunes: Back in Action (2003).
+Picardo often plays roles under layers of prosthetic latex, having also played the swamp-dwelling Meg Mucklebones in Ridley Scott's film Legend.
+He also had a small role as a funeral director in John Landis's Amazon Women on the Moon.
+Picardo also portrayed the voice and face of the robotic Johnny Cab in Total Recall.

 During the 1988–1991 television seasons, Picardo was simultaneously seen on the ABC Vietnam series China Beach in the role of Dr. Dick Richard, and the ABC series The Wonder Years in the role of Coach Cutlip.
 He is among a small group of television actors to achieve notice on two television series at the same time.